olcf/olcf-test-harness/docs/_sources/user_guide/adding_new_machine.rst.txt

     path_to_sspace = /default/path/to/scratch/space
     # A string that can be used to identify tests run for a specific purpose (ie: 'summit_tshot_cuda11')
     system_log_tag = frontier_test
+    # Default queue/partition to submit jobs to
+    batch_queue = batch
+    # Overridden if project_id is set in the test's input file
+    project_id = <default account for scheduler>
+    # Any required flags to job scheduler (ie, ``-M clustername`` in Slurm)
+    submit_args =

+    # This optional section is where you can define custom environment variables you might use
+    [SiteCustom]
+    # An example usage could be providing a variable to tell your code what the name of the MPI module is
+    my_mpi_module_name = openmpi/4.1.6

 .. note::